 It recently came to light that London’s Lambeth Palace, home to an impressive historic library as well as the Archbishop of Canterbury, was the scene of a ‘major crime’ that remained undetected for decades.
 In a sequence of events that might have read as the sensational formula of a Victorian mystery, a sealed letter was sent to the palace by an unfamiliar solicitor.
 Disclosed within, was the admission of a deceased, former employee of the library.

-Aubrey Beardsley lived in 114 Cambridge Street, just a few doors up the road from Classic Rare Books.
+Aubrey Beardsley lived in 114 Cambridge Street, just a few doors up the road from our Shop.
 If accounted for in years, Beardsley barely lived at all, dying from tuberculosis at the age of 26.
 Measured seismically, though, his life pounded within the late Victorian atmosphere.